ThomasMBury/ewstools/README.md

 Functionality of *ewstools* includes

   - Time series detrending using either
-    - Gaussian smoothing
+    - A Gaussian kernel
-    - A Lowess filter
+    - LOWESS (Locally Weighted Scatterplot Smoothing)

   - Computation of the following statistical metrics over a rolling window:
     - Variance and associated metrics (standard deviation, coefficient of variation)